Find Trade Colleges

 The states with the most job growth for Highway Maintenance Worker are Texas, Utah, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.

-Salary for a Highway Maintenance Worker
+Highway Maintenance Worker Salary

-The typical yearly salary for Highway Maintenance Workers is somewhere between $26,030 and $59,420.
+Highway Maintenance Workers make between $26,030 and $59,420 a year.

 undefined